AgoraIO/video-sdk-samples-flutter/README.md

 - [SDK quickstart](./sdk_quickstart/) - The minimum code you need to integrate high-quality, low-latency Video Calling features into your app using Video SDK.
+- [Authentication workflow](./authentication_workflow/) - The minimum code you need to integrate high-quality, low-latency Video
+  Calling features into your app using Video SDK.
-- [Call quality best practice](./call_quality/) - How to use Video SDK features to ensure optimal audio and video quality in your app.
+- [Call quality best practice](./src/call_quality/) - How to use Video SDK features to ensure optimal audio and video quality in your app.